tlevine/emg/example/readme.rst

-Software
+Raw data recording
 ^^^^^^^^^^^^^^^^^^
 The Cymatic LR-16 produces a directory of wav files named ``Track 1.wav``, ``Track 2.wav``, and so on, until ``Track 16.wav``.

+I record the triggers as track 1,
-I record the trigger track, and I use the rest for
+I record an ordinary microphone as track2, and
+I use the remaining tracks for EMG sensors.
-EMG sensors.
-I specify what the connections are with a table like this one, which the processing software reads.
+In the present study I have only two EMG sensors.

 .. csv-table::